vcamelblue2/create-cle-js-app--use-react-mashup/README.md

-# Primecle - Clean.js Framework
+# Clean.js React Mashup Example - Clean.js Framework

-This project was generated with cle apps template
+This project was generated with cle apps template, it's a template for Clean.js - React Mashup.
+Preconfigured to work with PrimeReact and Storybook

 Install the project:
 ```sh